alexiusacademia/alexiusacademia.github.io/_posts/2019-06-22-easyplan-day16.md

     task.set_start_day(int(value))
 ```

-While I'm writing the software, I'm also reading a book simultaneously, just to not have so much focus on one thing.
+While I'm writing the software, I'm also reading a book simultaneously, _The E-Myth_, just to not have so much focus on one thing.
 It eases my mind this way.